Mohit991/Next-JS-Notes/Notes.md

 This means rendering the web page on the server and then transmitting it to the client.
 <img width="450" alt="{74DB142C-C9E1-4A01-8CA5-0129532D8E49}" src="https://github.com/user-attachments/assets/36308c80-e9ea-4490-a92e-1bcb9b255a84">

-When the user requests the page, the code is executed on the server side and fully rendered HTML is sent to the client.
+When the user requests the page, the code is executed on the server side, and fully rendered HTML is sent to the client.
 The fully rendered HTML is immediately rendered on the web browser.
 This leads us to **SEO (Search Engine Optimization)**

 ### SEO (Search Engine Optimization)